openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-image.md

 **Possible Causes**

-Device does not support the image type.
+The device does not support this image type.

 **Resolution Steps**